IBM/Scalable-Cassandra-deployment-on-Kubernetes/README.md

   selector:
     app: cassandra
 ```
-For now, we don't need any load-balancing or proxying done in our sample app.
-We can create the headless service using the provided yaml file:
+For now, you don't need any load-balancing or proxying done in this sample app.
+You can create the headless service using the provided yaml file:
 ```bash
 $ kubectl create -f cassandra-service.yaml
 service "cassandra" created